Coach of the Year

 Jennet's first major initiative on the croquet stage was to found the Eynsham Croquet Club in Oxfordshire of which she is still chairwoman.
 But her horizons were broader and she became a devotee and passionate promoter of Golf Croquet.
 To enable herself to spread the GC gospel actively, she looked to becoming a coach and attended in 2001 at Surbiton the very first Coaches Qualification Course (CQC) and the following year, encouraged by the then Coaching Committee Chairman, Bruce Rannie, she ran an abbreviated CQC focused on GC where players could have instruction on being Golf coaches.

-Meanwhile, she and Gerald Mitchell had written "A Guide to Golf Croquet" which sold over 500 copies in the first 3 years.
+Meanwhile, she and Gerald Mitchell had written "A Guide to Golf Croquet", which sold over 500 copies in the first 3 years.
 She assisted Michael Hague on a GC CQC in 2003 at Edgbaston.
 In 2004, she and John Munro ran a one-day GC coaching course at Blewbury and two more courses in 2005 (Blewbury and Leighton-Linslade).
-This was the beginning of a series of one day GC courses and two day CQC's (now called Training for Coaches courses) across the country.
+This was the beginning of a series of one day GC courses and two-day CQCs (now called Coach Training Courses) across the country.
 These have not only coached GC players but more importantly trained up Club GC coaches, many of whom have been later assessed as fully qualified GC coaches.
-In most of these courses and assessments she was one of the instructing staff.
+In most of these courses and assessments, she was one of the instructing staff.
 She has also put a great deal of effort into encouraging others to run GC tournaments in clubs around the Federations.

 Her work is now well established and a range of GC courses coordinated by her has become a regular feature in the coaching section of the annual CA Fixture Calendar.
 She has displayed much determination and initiative when playing a leading role in getting GC recognised as a croquet discipline in its own right.
 She has trodden on a few toes in doing so no doubt, but her unflagging efforts have resulted in the outcome she had set her sights on some years back, results of which she can be justly proud.